SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    }

 This certainly isn't the only solution.
-AJAX is a common topic in the user group and we suggest searching previous discussions to see what others have done along with the questions they have posted.
+Ajax is a common topic in the user group and we suggest searching previous discussions to see what others have done along with the questions they have posted.